Workplace health and wellbeing review

 Our wellbeing specialists conduct workplace health and wellbeing reviews for Group Income Protection customers.

-They review your current mental health strategy and offer personalised recommendations on how to better manage your employees’ wellbeing, including support for 12 months to help implement the changes we suggest.
+They review your current mental health strategy and offer personalised recommendations on how to better manage your employees’ wellbeing, including support for at least 12 months to help implement the changes we suggest.
 This helps you monitor and prioritise employees’ health and wellbeing.

-Unum’s Health and Wellbeing Reviews are based on the guidelines and principles outlined in the Thriving at Work report, as well as the Mental Health at Work Commitment.
-The Commitment is a simple framework with standards that create a roadmap to achieving better mental health outcomes for those in work.
+• The Mental Health at Work Commitment — a simple framework with standards that create a roadmap to achieving better mental health outcomes for those in work

 Our approach